alphagov/whitehall/docs/configurable_document_types.md

 - 'key': The unique identifier for the document type.
 This is what will be stored in the edition's `configurable_document_type` column.
 - 'schema': The schema for the document type, defined as [JSON schema](https://json-schema.org/docs).
 Each schema must have a root schema of the type "object".
+- 'associations': The associations for the document type.
+This is a list of strings that map to a set of association objects in the Rails app.
 - 'settings': The settings for the document type.

 These are the settings available for configurable document types.
 All settings are required.